luisomoreau/ESP32-cam-MQTT/README.md

 ## Going further

 The default `CameraWebServer` also provides a web interface to take pictures and change settings.
-I slidghtly modified the `app_httpd.cpp` code to also send the picture when captured using the web interface.
+I slightly modified the `app_httpd.cpp` code to also send the picture when captured using the web interface.

 To open the web interface just copy past the local IP provided by the Serial console.
 Click on `Get still` at the bottom left corner.
 Once taken, the picture will be publish under the `PICTURE` MQTT topic and then forwarded to your Object Storage bucket!